Enter your keyword

 Qualifications: BA (1988), LLB (1991)(UCT), LLM summa cum laude (1997) (Notre Dame, USA)

-Candidate Bio | Updated October 2023
+Candidate Bio | Updated August 2025:

-At the time, Savage had recently completed articles of clerkship as a candidate attorney at Chennels Albertyn Attorneys (1992 – 1994), and worked as deputy director of mediation services at the Western Cape office of the Independent Electoral Commission (1994).
+At the time, Savage had recently completed articles of clerkship as a candidate attorney at Chennels Albertyn Attorneys (1992–1994) and worked as deputy director of mediation services at the Western Cape office of the Independent Electoral Commission (1994).

-From 2000, she established her own law firm, Katharine Savage Attorneys and was admitted as a notary public in 2002.
-In 2004 her firm merged with another labour specialist law firm to form Haffegee Savage Inc, where she stayed on as partner for 4 years.
-She also worked part-time at human rights law firm, the Centre for Applied Legal Studies, on its education law and services projects.
+From 2000, she established her own law firm, Katharine Savage Attorneys, and was admitted as a notary public in 2002.
+In 2004 her firm merged with another labour specialist law firm to form Haffegee Savage Inc, where she stayed on as a partner for four years.

 In 2008, Savage joined ‘Big 5’ law firm Bowman Gilfillan as director in its employment and labour litigation department.
 Now a senior attorney with a robust practice, Savage then heeded the call of judicial office.